 The Airdog X5 is the perfect addition to larger rooms and living areas.
 It’s fitted with a five-stage filtration system as well as an ionizer that helps to further eliminate pollutants in the air.

-It also has a modern design and smart features, such as an app-control.
+It has a modern design and smart features, such as an app-control.
 At low speed, it’s very quiet, excellent for night use.

 The five-stage system effectively eliminates a significant amount of pollutants from the air.
 The pre-filter captures larger particles such as pet dander and hair.
 Emitter wires dissipate electrons into the air, which kills bacteria.